 To get a sense of who I am and my experience, I’d like to share with you some of my passions, as well as important aspects of my background:

 I love social justice

-I am passionate about supporting marginalized communities and am committed to providing a safe therapeutic space for those in the LGBTQ and kink communities.
+I am committed to supporting marginalized communities and passionate about providing a safe therapeutic space for those in the LGBTQ and kink communities.
 Everyone deserves the opportunity to heal from their past as well as gain the empowerment to reach their full potential.
 As a social worker and psychotherapist, it has been a privilege to serve.
 One of my proudest moments was receiving the “Ally of the Year” award in 2018 from the Ladies and Gents of the Blue Ridge – Transgender Alliance.